jvue96/jquery-salary-calculator/README.md

     1) first name 2)last name 3)id 4)job title 5) salary
 // Clear input fields after clicking submit.
 // Create a delete button that removes an employee from the DOM. (nest delete button into submit button row?)
+// Calculate monthly costs and append to DOM

 Bugs identified - NEED TO FIX
-// Although the table format seems to look equal when new users inputs are appended onto the DOM, if any characters exceed the width the cell/row breaks from the set rule.
+// Although the table format seems to look equal when new users inputs are appended onto the DOM, if any characters exceed the width the cell/row breaks from the set height & width in css.

 ### Wireframe